mntaylor25/mntaylor25.github.io/README.md

 # mntaylor25.github.io

 Meghan Taylor - mnpearce@my.waketech.edu

-This is my account CTI110
+This is my account for CTI110.

-This repository will be for all things related to CTI110
+This repository will be for all things related to CTI110.